-10 Rules for Growth Investing - Cabot Wealth Network
+10 Rules for Growth Investing

 Relative performance (RP) studies are a superb way to identify successful companies and to avoid problem companies.
 You should buy stocks that are consistently outperforming the market.
 This is a good indication that they are under accumulation, week after week, month after month, and that the companies are succeeding.
 The best growth investing tips come from the performance of the stocks themselves.
 So ignore hot tips!

-3. Use Market Timing to Guide Your Investing
+3. Use Market Timing to Guide Your Growth Investing

 Be cautious when the broad market is against you and aggressive when it’s with you.
 Don’t underestimate the power of the market to move stocks, both up and down.
 When Cabot’s market timing indicators are signaling a bull market, don’t delay.
-The trend is up, so stocks will be going up!
+When the trend is up, stocks will be going up!
 Buy your favorite stocks and hang on as long as the ride is profitable.

-If you missed getting in on the ground floor of Nvidia early last year, don’t beat yourself up.
-In this week's Cabot Top Ten Trader, we’ve identified 10 new trades that could hand you Nvidia-like profits and then some.
-But you’ll need to act quickly as all of them are at the tipping points of breakouts and could double or even triple your money in the blink of an eye!Get more details now.

-4. Once You’ve Invested in a Stock, be Patient
+4. Once You’ve Invested in a Stock, Be Patient

-Recognize that time is your friend.
+Recognize that time is your friend in growth investing.
 Frequently stocks don’t go up as fast as you might want them to.
 But if you can develop a persistent and tolerant attitude coupled with plenty of patience, you’ll have a great advantage.
 We call this STAYING POWER!
 (The need for patience does not apply to losses.
 Read Rule 6.)

 5. Diversify Your Portfolio

-For our Model Portfolio, 12 stocks provide plenty of diversification.
-Smaller investors can do well with as few as five stocks, but you should never have all your eggs in one basket.
+For our Model Portfolio, 10 stocks provide plenty of diversification.
+Smaller investors can do well with as few as five stocks, but you should never have all your eggs in one basket when growth investing.

 6. Cut Losses Short

 This is the key to ensuring that you retain enough capital to stay in the game.
 No matter how hard you try, you are going to select stocks that go against you as soon as you buy them.
 Get rid of these stocks quickly!
-Never let your loss of your original money invested exceed 20%, based on the closing price of the stock.
+Never let your loss exceed 20% of your original investment, based on the closing price of the stock.
 This is a most important rule, and yet we repeatedly hear from new subscribers who ignore it, hold on and suffer far greater losses.
 They learn the value of this rule the hard way.

 7. Sell a Winning Stock When it Loses its Positive Momentum